How to Incorporate Your Business in Canada

 File Your Documents and Apply for Incorporation

-The federal Corporations Directorate and the provincial registries have websites where you can incorporate your business online.
+Corporations Canada and the provincial registries have websites where you can incorporate your business online.
 You may also submit your application for incorporation the old-fashioned way by mailing the forms and fees to the appropriate registrar.
-For information on what to do once you have successfully registered your new corporation and have received your certificate of incorporation, see Getting Your New Corporation Up and Running.
+Then you're all set to get your corporation up and running.

 Government of Canada.
 "Benefits of Federal Incorporation."
 Accessed Jan.
 16, 2020.